 The state strings used by a guest are to be defined within the context of that guest software, there are no commonly defined strings to be used by all guests.
 The intended use of the soft state strings is as presentation messages to human readers.
 Use of commonly defined strings is strongly discouraged so as to prevent interpretation and use by external automated management software.
 External management software should only ascribe meaning to the well defined software state values.

-19.1.2. soft_state_get
+19.1.2 soft\state\get

-trap# FAST_TRAP
+Trap# FAST_TRAP

 function# SOFT_STATE_GET

 arg0 software_description_ptr

-ret0 status
+ret0 error code

 ret1 software_state

 This service retrieves the current value of the guest's software state.